fstark/blog/content/blog/plotty/plotty.md

 ### Generating the BASIC program

-Those coordinates can then be turned into a basic program for the PB-700 by the [``json2basic.py`` python script](https://github.com/fstark/PloTTY/blob/main/pb-700/json2basic.py)
+Those coordinates can then be turned into a basic program for the PB-700 by the {% github "PloTTY", "``json2basic.py`` python script", "pb-700/json2basic.py" %}

 ```basic
 1CLS:PRINT"Lines 1-93/93"